usf-cs212-2016/lectures/README.md

-# lectures
+# CS 212 Lectures

-Example code from lectures.
+Example code from lectures for CS 212 Software Development.